Macchina-CLI/macchina/README_CARGO.md

 # About Macchina
 Macchina is a fetching program, not a library.

-It lets you view basic system information, like your hostname, your kernel version, memory usage, and much more.
+Macchina lets you view basic system information, like your hostname, kernel version, uptime, memory usage, and much more.
-No one wants a slow fetcher, and Macchina's main goal is to provide you with handy features while keeping performance a priority.
+No one wants a slow fetcher, and Macchina's selling point is providing you with convenient features while keeping performance a priority and minimalism a goal.

 ![Macchina preview image](screenshots/preview.png)